giftussajeev/Recordly/README.md

 ## Credits
 Vibecoded with love by Giftus Sajeev and Sanjith KS.
-Made with ChatGPT, Gemini Pro 3.1, and Claude Opus 4.7.
+Made with ChatGPT 5.5 Extended, Gemini Pro 3.1, and Claude Opus 4.7.

 ## License
 Recordly is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.